HanneWhitt/llm-aligned-rl/README.md

 To address this, it would be necessary to carry out experiments that feature more complex ethical settings - perhaps games featuring simple interactions between human characters.
 Such environments would need experimentation with feedback provided as a calibrated, continuous score, with more capacity to express relative and nuanced judgements.

-#### **5.1.3** Problems with the results from GPT-4o-mini.
+#### **5.1.3** Problems with the results from GPT-4o-mini
 Despite the simple binary outcome and binary feedback, there were problems in the responses from GPT-4o-mini for a minority of episodes.
+GPT-4o-mini occasionally returned positive feedback in cases where the cat had clearly been killed, or nonsensical negative feedback when it had not (results in section 4.3; example responses A.3, A.4).

+It is very possible that the results might have been improved by using a more realistic art style.
+For example, the most common mistake of misinterpreting the blood spatter as a spillage is intuitively reasonable.

+However, especially given the availability of information from the previous and succeeding images, which in combination clearly show the cat becoming a blood splatter, it seems reasonable to suggest that these are not mistakes a human supervisor would have made.
+Even if there was some uncertainty over what had happened, the unacceptable risk would have been recognised, and negative feedback provided.

+This points to a fundamental limitation of RL from LLM feedback on human values, which is that it depends completely on the world-modelling capabilities of the LLM model used for supervision.
+It is not possible to answer questions on the morality of events without having properly grasped the events themselves.

+Hence, the success of the technique in future relies on the hope that the capabilities of generative models will expand commensurately with those of the agents they are required to supervise.
+This should include, eventually, being able to properly understand the long-term implications of complex actions taken in physical reality or over the internet.

 ### **5.2** Future problems with RL from LLM feedback on Human Values